akai7000/clmx/README.md

 CL-USER>
 ```

-Strictly speaking identity matrix has to be a square matrix, but if you need to create a rectangular matrix which has ones along the "main" diagonal and zeros everywhere else.
-An optional argument _width_ lets you do that:
+Strictly speaking identity matrix has to be a square matrix, but if you need to create a rectangular matrix which has ones along the "main" diagonal and zeros everywhere else then an optional argument _width_ lets you do that:
 ```
 CL-USER> (mx:identity-matrix 4 6)
 #<MX-MATRIX::MATRIX SIZE: (4 6)>